 Not holding it because I just know it was done in Australia.

 I actually don’t know.
 But in 2016 there was a great study that was it’s called randomized control trial.
 It’s getting really nerdy for a second, but already that’s like, okay, that means there was a control group.
 Yes.
 Right.
 Yeah.
 And that means that they were randomly told, like you’re getting sleep training.
 You’re not you’re right.
 Yeah.
 This study was still somewhat small 43 incense.
 Right.
 But that study design was far more solid.
 Right.
 Are more solid.
 And they used a what’s called graduated extinction.
 Here’s the person you probably so different responses in homes.
 And let’s just come to say that this, this study that had far stronger design, no differences in attachment styles between the sneak train group and then not some train group.
 Yeah, yeah.
 No differences at all in the short term or in the long-term.
 Yeah.
 Okay.
 So, you know, um, the, the control group and the one that was getting sleep training, no adverse stress response, meaning cortisol levels were found.
+This showed that infant sleep training was safe.

 Yes.
 And what we could do with that information is say, well, okay, what does have more research behind it?
 You know, what have a lot of research depressed and anxious parents tend not to bond with their kids as well.
 Oh my gosh, that’s huge.
 That has a ton of research behind it.
 I could give you a whole bunch of great study designs that, um, you know, what else has a ton of research that sleep, sleep deprivation really is associated with maternal depression and even maternal psychosis, right?
 The first treatment for maternal psychosis is sleep.
 It’s not your meds.
 It’s first prescription that is made.
 Yeah.
 So if you’re doing great and sleep training feels weird to you.
 And you’re like, oh, I can’t imagine being away from my baby like this.
 Awesome.
 You could have a secure, secure attachment with your baby.
 And if that’s not the case for you, awesome.
 You can have a secure attachment with your baby learning to be responsive, learn to regulate your own emotions.
 We could have a whole nother podcast on, on what you can do, um, you know, to, to have a healthy relationship with your kid, but you’re not going to mess up your kid by doing what works for you in terms of sleep.
 Yes.